mhalvers/RBRproc/README.md

 1. Modify `despikeRBR.m` to operate on blocks of data instead of full profile.
 2. Improve the cast detection in `rbrExtractVals.m`.
-Provide indices to select up and down cast
+Provide vector of indices to separate up and down casts.